- Common Types of Bone Cancer in Cats; Primary & Secondary Bone Tumors

-Also known as osteosarcoma, bone cancer is a common diagnosis in felines.
-Tumors, unfortunately, come in a variety of sizes, and the placement of a cancerous tumor in cats can be almost anywhere.
-Adding to the wide variation of bone cancer, there are also two different types of bone tumors.
+Also known as a primary bone tumor, bone cancer is a common diagnosis in cats.
+Cancers, unfortunately, come in a variety of sizes, and the placement of a cancerous tumor in cats can be almost anywhere.
+Adding to the wide variation of the type of bone cancer.

-Even though bone cancer is a serious matter, it is not as dangerous as other types of feline cancers, like cell carcinoma.
-A cell carcinoma tumor forms in the skin of our feline friends, and it creates far more causes for concern than feline bone cancer.
+Even though bone cancer and the development of tumors is a serious matter, it is not as dangerous as other types of feline cancers, like cell carcinoma.
+A cell carcinoma tumor forms in the skin of our cats, and it creates far more causes for concern than bone cancer.
 Let's take a closer look at the primary tumors because there are actually four different types of primary tumors in cats!

-The Four Kinds of Primary Tumors that Cats Can Develop
+The Four Types of Tumors a Cat Can Develop

 As mentioned, within the category of primary tumors in cat bones, there are four different kinds of tumors.
 All of these tumors grow in the bones of cats, but what sets them apart is the part of the bone that they originate from.

-These four types of primary bone tumors in cats are…
+These four types of primary bone tumors are…

 Dogs are far more likely to develop primary bone tumors than cats, though it is still possible for cats to have primary tumors despite being very unlikely.
 When they do grow from the bones of cats, these primary tumors are not aggressive in most cases.